Skip to navigation Skip to content

 Customers may lodge medical documents for a Foreign Pension Invalidity claim for an International Agreement country.
 International Services (CIS) process this work.

-All medical documents lodged by a customer living outside Australia for a Disability Support Pension (DSP) claim under an International Agreement are scanned by RMU once the claim is finalised by CIS.
+All medical documents lodged by a customer living outside Australia for a Disability Support Pension (DSP) claim under an International Agreement are scanned by Records Management Unit (RMU) once the claim is finalised by CIS.

 Paper copies of MIFE

-The scanned medical information is stored by Services Australia and access is provided to Assessors via a link from the Department of Employment’s and Workplace Relations (DEWR), Employment Services System (ESS).
+The scanned medical information is stored by the agency, and access is given to Assessors through a link from the Department of Employment and Workplace Relations (DEWR), Employment Services System (ESS).

 Type of medical information